gcoope/touch-tech-test/docs/planning.md

 1. Consider data structure and (mock) API endpoints
 2. Plan views and routes
+3. Mock data endpoint(s)
-3. Brief upskill on React vs Vue to understand key differences
+4. Brief upskill on React vs Vue to understand key differences
-4. Mock data endpoint(s)
+5. Decide to use Single File Components (SFC) due to being most common
-5. Implemented routing between views
+6. Implemented routing between views
-6. Added tables for data in 3 views, using route param to load data
+7. Added tables for data in 3 views, using route param to load data

 Things to try and cover: